 This is a typical question that candidates ask in order to get reassured, but what is the value of such statements?
-Do you have a mean to verify their statistics?
-When have they been made, what percentage of the alumni have been interviewed?
-What kind of job they got, in their specialty, or in something else, like selling insurances?
+Universities claim high rates of placement, but their mission is not to help graduates to find a job, and we have no mean to verify their statistics.
+It is not clear when have they been made, what percentage of the graduates have been interviewed, what kind of jobs they got, in their field, or in some other, like selling insurances?
 How long it took them to get a job, months or years?
 We all know that statistics can show everything, and the opposite.
-Career change is an important step to make it based on such unreliable and unverifiable information.
+Career change is an important step to make a decision based on such unreliable and unverifiable information.

-In lot of cases, however, when people get a job they they don’t inform us that they got hired, or never think to change their profile simply because they don’t look for a job anymore.
-On Linkedin it looks like they don’t have a job because they didn’t change their profile.
-Sometimes we learn about their jobs only when they call us to ask can they continue the course and pass the Final exam.
-The only way for us to know that is when they have called us to discuss a particular job and we have prepared them for the specific job interview.
+In a lot of cases, however, when people get a job, they don’t inform us that they got hired, or never think to change their profile, simply because they don’t look for a job anymore.
+On LinkedIn, it looks like they don’t have a job and still study because they didn’t change their profile.
+Sometimes we learn about their jobs only when they call us to ask to continue the course and pass the Final exam.
+The only way for us to know that is when they have called us to discuss a particular job, and we have prepared them for the specific job interview.

 What are the requirements for the level of English?